kubernetes-sigs/lws/kep/115-Subgroup-support/README.md

 -->

 #### Story 1
-As a user, I should be able to have smaller groups within my LeaderWorkerSet deployment and be able to deploy each subgroup on a different topology.
+As a user, I should be able to split each LeaderWorkerSet replica into smaller subgroups, and be able to deploy each subgroup on a separate accelerator island.

 ### Risks and Mitigations